A correlated pseudo-marginal approach to doubly intractable problems: Acknowledgements

 Yu Yang was financially supported by a University International Postgraduate Award from UNSW Sydney.
-Robert Kohn was partially supported by the Australian Research Council (IC190100031, DP210103873) Scott Sisson is supported by the Australian Research Council (FT170100079).
+Robert Kohn was partially supported by the Australian Research Council (IC190100031, DP210103873).
+Scott Sisson is supported by the Australian Research Council (FT170100079).
+We thank Chris Sherlock for helpful comments on an earlier version of this manuscript.
+We thank the Associate Editor and two referees for helpful comments that significantly improved the manuscript.